Sinatra–Basie: An Historic Musical First

 Sinatra–Basie: An Historic Musical First (a.k.a.
-Sinatra-Basie) is a 1962 studio album by Frank Sinatra, arranged by Neal Hefti.
+Sinatra-Basie) is a 1962 studio album by Frank Sinatra, with the Count Basie Orchestra arranged by Neal Hefti.

-This was the first recording that Sinatra made with the Count Basie Orchestra.
+This was the first recording that Sinatra made with Basie.
 In 1964, Sinatra and Basie would make a final studio recording, It Might as Well Be Swing, orchestrated by Quincy Jones, and Sinatra's first live album, Sinatra at the Sands (1966) would feature the Basie band.

 Sinatra appeared on an episode of The Dinah Shore Show that aired on December 9, 1962, the day before Sinatra-Basie was released, and performed the album's arrangement of "Please Be Kind".

 According to Will Friedwald's book Sinatra!
-The Song Is You:

-Basie didn't play piano on several of the tracks: "The day before the first date, we rehearsed all day, all night", said [Sinatra's longtime pianist] Bill Miller, officially serving as contractor.
-"Everybody also came in an hour before so we could go over them again."
-As Joe Bushkin has pointed out, "The Basie guys could read [sheet music] as well as any studio band", but to help them nail the charts even tighter, Sinatra and Miller brought in ace lead trumpeter Al Porcino.
-Basie was a capable but not an expert reader, Miller continued, "and he was very slow to learn new tunes, so on a couple of the songs, he said, 'You play it.
-Long story short, Bill Miller played piano on "Pennies from Heaven."
+The Song Is You, Basie was unfamiliar with some of the new material and "was a capable but not an expert reader [of sheet music]" quoting Sinatra's longtime pianist Bill Miller.
+Thus, Basie asked Miller to perform piano on "Pennies from Heaven."